smcclab/smc-course/_lectures/14-brief-guide-to-SMC.md

 4. [gibber.core.lib](https://github.com/charlieroberts/gibber.core.lib): A few shared objects and function for Gibber, mostly for sequencing. `euclid`, `seq`, and `tidal` are defined here.
 5. [gibberish](https://github.com/gibber-cc/gibberish): a "fast JavaScript DSP library".
 If you want to know where `Synth` or `Sampler` are defined, look here (actually look in `gibberish/js/instruments`).
 6. [genish](https://github.com/charlieroberts/genish.js): this is a lower-level DSP library for doing "per-sample audio processing" (inspired by the `gen~` object from Max/MSP).
 To understand why this is cool, look at the [genish tutorial](http://www.charlie-roberts.com/genish/tutorial/index.html).

-{% include slides/impact.html %}

-who has a question?